 Our Strategic Housing Investment Programme includes provision for 1,500 new homes over the period 2018-2023.
 This investment in new housing will provide new general needs housing, as well as meeting a range of needs including older people and families with complex requirements.
-In addition to reducing waiting lists, the house-building programme will also make a significant contribution to our local economy through investment in jobs.
+In addition to reducing waiting lists, the house-building programme will also make a significant contribution to our local economy through investment in jobs and the regeneration of brownfield sites.